david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 - Custom Layer CPU Extension
    - A compiled shared library (.so or .dll binary) needed by the CPU Plugin for executing the custom layer on the CPU.
 - Custom Layer GPU Extension
-   - OpenCL source code (.cl) for the custom layer kernel that will be compiled to execute on the GPU along with a layer description file (.xml) needed by the GPU Plugin to be able to use the custom layer kernel.
+   - OpenCL source code (.cl) for the custom layer kernel that will be compiled to execute on the GPU along with a layer description file (.xml) needed by the GPU Plugin for the custom layer kernel.

 ## Model Extension Generator